-- Women's Monument: On 9 August 2000, President Thabo Mbeki unveiled a monument to commemorate the contribution of the women of South Africa to the struggle for freedom.
+- Women's Monument: On 9 August 2000, President Thabo Mbeki unveiled a monument at the Union Buildings in Pretoria to commemorate the contribution of the women of South Africa in the struggle for freedom.
 The ceremony marked the day, in 1956, when 20 000 women marched to the Union Buildings in Pretoria to protest against government's pass laws. - Chief Albert Luthuli's house in KwaDukuza, KwaZulu-Natal, has been restored by the Department of Arts and Culture as a museum with a visitors' interpretative centre.
-The project also involved the unveiling of Chief Luthuli's sculpture at the KwaDukuza municipal grounds.
-On 21 March 2004, the first of the Annual Chief Albert Luthuli lectures was held at the University of KwaZulu-Natal.
-A posthumous doctoral degree was conferred on Chief Luthuli.
-President Mbeki launched the legacy project on 21 August 2004. - Battle of Blood River/Ncome Project: Following the unveiling of the Ncome Monument and Wall of Remembrance on 16 December 1998, the Ncome Museum was opened on 26 November 1999.
-The structures honour the role played by the Zulu nation in the battle. - Samora Machel Project: The Samora Machel Monument in Mbuzini, Mpumalanga, was unveiled on 19 October 1998. - Nelson Mandela Museum: The museum was opened on 11 February 2000.
+The project also involved the unveiling of Chief Luthuli's sculpture at the KwaDukuza municipal grounds. - Battle of Blood River/Ncome Project: Following the unveiling of the Ncome Monument and Wall of Remembrance on 16 December 1998, the Ncome Museum was opened on 26 November 1999.
+The structures honour the role played by the Zulu nation in the battle.

+- Samora Machel Project: The Samora Machel Monument in Mbuzini, Mpumalanga, was unveiled on 19 October 1998.
+South Africa's provincial and national arts and culture departments are expected to spend R11,2 million on upgrading the monument marking the site where the late Mozambican President died.
+A statue of Machel will also be commissioned. - Nelson Mandela Museum: This museum in the Eastern Cape was opened on 11 February 2000.
 It is being developed as a single component comprising three elements, namely a museum in Umtata, a youth centre at Qunu, and a visitors' centre in Mvezo, where the former President was born. - Constitution Hill Project: The Old Fort Prison in Hillbrow, Johannesburg, was developed into a multidimensional and multipurpose precinct that houses the Constitutional Court (CC) and accommodates various constitutional commissions.
-As part of the 10 Years of Freedom celebrations, the new CC building was officially opened in March 2004.
-The Constitution Hill

-- project involved the development of the Constitutional Hill precinct to accommodate the CC, the Constitution Museum, the Nelson Mandela Library and a commercial precinct. - Khoisan Project: Consultation with relevant roleplayers at national, provincial and local level has been initiated to promote and protect the Khoisan heritage.
-It was decided to develop a heritage trail that will showcase the heritage of the Khoisan people. - Freedom Park Project: Construction of the Freedom Park Project, a memorial to the antiapartheid struggle at Salvokop in Pretoria, began in 2002.
+The Constitution Hill Project involved the development of the Constitutional Hill precinct to accommodate the CC, the Constitution Museum, the Women's Jail, the Old Fort and a commercial precinct. - Khoisan Project: Consultation with relevant roleplayers at national, provincial and local level has been initiated to promote and protect the Khoisan heritage.
+A trail will be developed to showcase the heritage of the Khoisan people. - Freedom Park Project: Construction of the Freedom Park Project, a memorial to the antiapartheid struggle at Salvokop in Pretoria, began in 2002.
+It is expected to open in 2009.

 The first phase of the R560-million memorial site was handed over to government in March 2004.
-This phase, costing R45 million, involved the design and construction of the Garden of Remembrance for the country's departed freedom fighters.
-The second phase was expected to commence in October 2005, with the building of a museum and interpretation centre.
+This phase, costing R45 million, involved the design and construction of the Garden of Remembrance in honour of the country's departed freedom fighters.
+The intermediate phase commenced in October 2005 with the development of Sikhumbuto and Moshate.
+The construction of the second phase, namely the //hapo museum, Pan African archives (a living archive), administration block and tiva, is planned for 2007.